 I was a chain smoker for years.
-I started in high school to fit in, and within just a few years I couldn't go anywhere without cigarettes.
-With my morning coffee.
-In the car.
-When I was stressed, when I was bored, when absolutely nothing was happening at all.
+I started in high school to fit in, and within just a few years I couldn't go anywhere without cigarettes, with my morning coffee, in the car, when I was stressed, when I was bored, when absolutely nothing was happening at all.
 I'd drive out late at night just to make sure I had enough for the next morning, because the thought of waking up without one was genuinely unbearable.

 Every time, I told myself the same thing.